pgeu/pgeu-system/docs/confreg/integrations.md

 On the Messaging Configuration for Mastodon providers there is no configuration to be done other than checkboxes for which services to enable.

+### Linkedin

+The Linkedin integration has one Messaging Provider mapping to one Linkedin page, thereby giving a conference series it's own Linkedin page, but having conferences in it share (by default).

+To use the Linkedin integration, one must first set up linkedin OAuth credentials.
+This is done by adding an [OAuth](oauth) application, after first registering a Linkedin application in the Linkedin systems.

+Once this is done, you can create the Messaging Provider record for each conference series.
+Other than the normal fields, there will be a field for the `Page id` to connec tto.
+This is the numeric id found in the URL of the page when vieing the page in admin mode.

+Linkedin access tokens expire after 2 months, but will be automatically refreshed.
+However, refresh tokens also expire after 12 months, and at that point a manual re-authentication must be done.